A Local’s Guide to Winter Activities in Chicago

 It only happens on select Sundays, so check the website for their schedule if you’re interested.
 Bring your own shopping bags if you’re here for more than window shopping, too.
 The city’s big on reducing waste.

-A woman stands with comedian Eugene Levy at The Second City, one of the best winter activities in Chicago.
+A woman stands with comedian Eugene Levy at The Second City in Chicago.

 Chicago’s comedy scene doesn’t hibernate.
 Yes, that’s a real photo of me with Eugene Levy at an anniversary engagement at The Second City.
 I got to meet Danny Pudi and Fred Willard at the same event, so if that does anything for you, I love that.

-• The Revival: No, this isn’t a comedy show at a food hall.
-This stand-up and improv club is in Hyde Park on Chicago’s South Side, and it boasts an impressive comedy history.
-The common wisdom is that improv was born on this site thanks to the Compass Players, a troupe that improvised short plays, back in 1955.
+• The Revival: This club is in Hyde Park on Chicago’s South Side, and it boasts an impressive comedy history.
+The common wisdom is that improv was born here thanks to the Compass Players, a troupe that improvised short plays, back in 1955.

 If live theater is more your speed, the scene in Chicago is an impressive one.

-Visit the Lookingglass Theatre Company if you’re a big fan of that one scene in Friends where Ross keeps yelling “PIVOT!” as he tries to direct Rachel and Chandler around the proper way to maneuver a couch.
+Visit the Lookingglass Theatre Company if you’re a big fan of that one scene in Friends where Ross keeps yelling “PIVOT!”
 (David Schwimmer is a co-founder of the theater.)

 For the biggest musicals and Broadway right here in Chicago, check out: